 - Another CGP test was performed on the same tumor specimen (specimen obtained on the same date of service)

-- A Technical Assessment is not completed satisfactorily by MolDX for new tests
+- A TA is not completed satisfactorily by MolDX for new tests

-- For tests that are currently covered but a TA submission has not been made, providers must submit complete TA materials by February 10th, 2020 or coverage will be denied
+- For tests that are currently covered but a TA submission has not been made, providers must submit completed TA materials by February 10th, 2020 or coverage will be denied